MEASER: Malware embedding attacks on open-source LLMs: Experiments and Evaluation

 \textbf{Testbed.} All experiments are conducted on a cloud server with the Ubuntu 22.04.4 LTS operating system (GNU/Linux 5.15.0-106-generic kernel) and x86\_64 architecture with 2 NVIDIA RTX A6000 GPUs, managed through CUDA Toolkit 12.2.
 The software environment is PyTorch 2.3.0+cu121 framework with Python 3.10.14.

-\textbf{Models.} We choose LlaMA2-7B \cite{Touvron2023-arxiv} and ChatGLM3-6B \cite{GLM2024-arxiv} as the targeted LLMs, which are widely used in simulations and real-world scenarios.
-LlaMA2-7B has 32 Transformer layers with 6.74 billion parameters and 12.55GB in size.
-ChatGLM3-6B has 28 Transformer layers with 6.24 billion parameters and 11.63GB in size.
+{ \textbf{Models.}} We choose Llama-2-7b-chat-hf \cite{Touvron2023-arxiv-2}, Llama-2-13b-chat-hf \cite{Touvron2023-arxiv-2}, Chatglm3-6b \cite{GLM2024-arxiv}, and Qwen3-4B-Instruct-2507 \cite{Qwen3-2025-arxiv} as the targeted LLMs, which are widely deployed with diverse model sizes, architectures, and multilingualism.
+Llama-2-7b-chat-hf has 32 Transformer layers with 6.74 billion parameters and 12.6GB in size.
+Llama-2-13b-chat-hf has 40 Transformer layers with 13.02 billion parameters and 24.2GB in size.
+Chatglm3-6b has 28 Transformer layers with 6.24 billion parameters and 11.6GB in size.
+Qwen3-4B-Instruct-2507 has 36 Transformer layers with 4.02 billion parameters and 7.5GB in size.

-\textbf{Baselines.} We utilize three state-of-the-art (SOTA) stego attacks on DNNs as baselines, as \texttt{SASER} is the first stego attack tailored for open-source LLMs, i.e., X-MSB \cite{Gilkarov2024-TIFS}, X-LSB \cite{Gilkarov2024-TIFS}, and SS \cite{Hitaj2022-ESORICS}.
-In a nutshell, X-MSB and X-LSB embed payloads repeatedly until most/least significant bits of all model parameters are fully embedded, and SS utilizes redundant error correction bits to expand payloads.
-Particularly, the most/least significant bits in X-MSB and X-LSB attacks are set the same as \texttt{SASER} by default, and SS is conducted on a randomly selected transformer layer.
+{ \textbf{Baselines.}} As the first MEA tailored for open-source LLMs, we evaluated the superiority of MEASER compared to 5 SOTA MEAs tailored for general DDNs, i.e., X-MSB attacks \cite{Gilkarov2024-TIFS}, X-LSB attacks \cite{Gilkarov2024-TIFS}, Malmodel \cite{Hua2025-ASE}, MaleficNet \cite{Hitaj2025-TDSC} and FREEZER \cite{Yuan2025-ASC}.
+In a nutshell, X-MSB and X-LSB embed payloads repeatedly into the most or least significant bits of all parameters.
+Malmodel adaptively prioritizes the least significant bits of the Dense layer.
+MaleficNet utilizes redundant error correction bits to encode payloads.
+FREEZER employs Hamming codes and redundancy mechanisms for embedding.